 |Even imperfection has a certain beauty.|

-Gratefulness has been a major factor in helping us move through this period of time and will aid us well into the future.
+Gratefulness has been a significant factor in helping us move through this period and will aid us well into the future.
 We continually discuss how fortunate we are to be safe; have air-con; good WiFi; have good, although repetitive food prepared for us twice a day; can stream shows we like to divert our attention; can afford to live here long term, and we have each other.
 What more could we ask for besides the eventual freedom from this small space?

 |I practically had to get on my knees and shoot upward when this flower was drooping toward the ground.|